ejosymart/octopusNiche/README.md

 * 3) 3_physiology_maps.R

-* 4) 4_cut_count.R

 All the scripts have comments for an easy understanding of the process.

-Nevertheless, you need to download maxent sofware from https://biodiversityinformatics.amnh.org/open_source/maxent/.
+Nevertheless, you need to download maxent software from: https://biodiversityinformatics.amnh.org/open_source/maxent/.
 After that **you have to create a folder named maxent**, inside this folder there will be: **maxent.bat, maxent.jar, maxent.sh, readme.txt**.

 Also, you need to install *kuenm* package.
 Please follow the instructions provided in this link: https://github.com/marlonecobos/kuenm